The First 7 Days After You List Your Home Matter More Than the Next 70

 Most sellers focus on what happens months after listing.
 The truth is, the first 7 days often decide the outcome.

 If selling your home is on your plan for 2026, launching it the right way from day one can make all the difference.
+Consider selling house with flat fee broker to save commission and get more visibility.

 Our top Blogs